Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 registration

-Exempts unmanned aircraft systems weighing less than 55 pounds from South Dakota state aircraft registration requirements.
-Federal FAA registration still applies to drones over 250 grams.
+Exempts unmanned aircraft systems weighing less than 55 pounds from state aircraft registration requirements.
+Recreational and commercial operators of small drones do not need state registration.

 View source